 The WMRNP supplemental EIS will form the framework for route designation in the West Mojave area, consistent with the rest of the West Mojave Plan.
 The plan amendment will also address inconsistencies in the language between the CDCA and the West Mojave Plan.

 In addition, travel management plans are being prepared to designate specific routes in various portions of the West Mojave and implement the route network.

-The public comment period begins with the publication of the Notice of Availability in the Federal Register, which will be issued in March 2015.
+The public comment period begins with the publication of the Notice of Availability in the Federal Register, which was issued in March 2015.

 Submit public comments by email to firstname.lastname@example.org or by mail to:

 Bureau of Land Management

 Attn: WMRNP Plan Amendment